MarkusAlop/finalproj/README.md

-# User Authentication API
+# User Authentication & Personal Finance API

-This project provides a basic user authentication API using Django, Django REST Framework, and JWT (SimpleJWT).
+This project provides a user authentication API and a personal finance management system using Django, Django REST Framework, and JWT (SimpleJWT).

 ## API Endpoints